Byte Author Uploaded Image

 What is Active Listening?

 While a friend is talking, it can be natural to decide what we want to say in response.
-However, this means there is a chance you may have missed something important and should practice some active listening skills.
+However, this means there's a chance you may have missed something important and should practice some active listening skills.

-The goal of active listening is to truly hear what your friend has to say, understanding what it is they are expressing and holding back any judgement.
+The goal of active listening is to truly hear what your friend has to say, understand what they're expressing, and hold back any judgment.
 Some key characteristics of active listening are patience and paying attention.

 Flaticon Icon

-Giving someone your full attention shows them you will be there to listen to everything they need to say without judgement.
+Giving someone your full attention shows them you'll be there to listen to everything they need to say without judgment.
 Your body language and verbal queues show you're paying attention

 Simple behaviors like leaning into the conversation, facing your conversation partner, and maintaining eye contact, show your attentiveness.
 Verbal queues can include saying things like, "I see," as your friend is speaking, when appropriate.